 Are calories in a teaspoon of brown sugar smaller than in the white sugar?
 It is known for a long time now that white sugar causes many diseases, such as diabetes and cardiovascular disease.
 How about brown sugar that many people replaced for white sugar?

-If you replaced white sugar for brown sugar, or your favorite sweetener such as agave syrup; you didn’t do nothing better for your body.
+If you replaced white sugar for brown sugar or your favorite sweetener such as agave syrup; you didn’t do anything better for your body.
 We will explain why.

 Brown Sugar VS White Sugar

 If you might worry about which type of sugar you will add to your next cup of coffee, that would be the healthiest and with fewer calories, you are doing Sisyphean work.
 The difference between white and brown sugar is negligible.
 The fact is that the sugar consists of sucrose.
 White sugar has 99.5% of sucrose and brown 99.2%.

 Brown sugar is only slightly less refined that still retained some minerals (potassium, iron, magnesium, and calcium).
 Unfortunately, these volumes are negligible.
 It is true that brown sugar contains molasses, but the amount is too small to cause significant changes in your nutrition.

 Cheaper brown sugar has added three to ten percent of the previously deprived molasses, which is slightly more healthy than white sugar, but not significantly more healthy.

 Molasses is a part of the sugar cane, which is rich in magnesium, iron, copper, manganese, and vitamins of group B. The body needs these ingredients to be able to successfully metabolize sugar.
 Since molasses has a very strong flavor, sugar producers started to remove it.